-|No. 197 -- March 2014||Editor: Megan Argo (firstname.lastname@example.org)|
+|No. 204 -- October 2014||Editor: Megan Argo (firstname.lastname@example.org)|

 Jobs Adverts - Meetings Adverts - Special Announcements

+Welcome to all the new subscribers, and thanks to everyone who contributed to this issue of the Active Galaxies Newsletter.
 This newsletter is intended to disseminate paper abstracts, meeting announcements, job adverts and other information which may be of interest to the active galaxies community.
 It is produced monthly and, whilst the deadline for contributions is the last day of the month, contributions may be submitted at any time.

 Many thanks for your continued subscription.

-Preprint available at http://arxiv.org/abs/1401.5614
+Preprint available at http://arxiv.org/abs/1407.7532